jhskone/python-programming-primer/README.md

 programming jupyter notebooks, you will need to click the *binder* link at the top left of this section.
-This will open up a new browser window tab that will provision a lightweight remote cloud resource that will spin up a jupyter notebook server for you to interactively work with the notebooks and other contents of this repo.
+This will open up a new browser window tab that will provision a lightweight remote cloud resource that will spin up a jupyter notebook server for you to interactively work with the notebooks and other content of this repo.

 ## Using Python on Your Personal Computer